NU-100 Technology and Health InformaticsCredits: 3

 Course Type(s): None

 This course focuses on the care of adult patients with complex medical/surgical health problems.
 Emphasis is placed on helping patients and their families cope with alterations in body functions.
 Concepts of pharmacology, health promotion and education, evidence based practice, and interdisciplinary collaboration will be integrated throughout the course.
 Clinical experiences provide the student with an opportunity to apply theoretical concepts and implement safe care to patients and selected groups in a variety of settings.
 For Nursing majors only.
 This is a pass/fail course.
-Prerequiisite: NU-308 and NU-325 passed with a grade of C+ or higher.
+Students must pass all components of this course to progress.

 NU-440 Health PolicyCredits: 3